-The Sexual Assault Crisis and Safety Education Program (Student Services office) provides immediate assistance to those who have been traumatized by a sexual assault.
+The Sexual Assault Crisis and Safety Education Program provides immediate assistance to those who have been traumatized by sexual violence.
 Educational programs stress awareness and prevention of such assaults.
+24 hour hotline 372-6666, www.endrape@msu.edu

 The Testing Office, also in Student Services, provides complete testing services for students working with counselors in the assessment of their personal attributes.
-The Testing Office is a national test site (including computer-based testing) for most graduate and professional school entrance exams (e.g. GRE, GMAT, TOEFL, etc.), as well as for CLEP, DANTES ACT, SAT, MELAB, Distance Testing, and a variety of licensing and certification exams.
+The Testing Office is a national test site (including computer-based testing) for most graduate and professional school entrance exams (e.g. LSAT, GRE, TOEFL, etc.), as well as for CLEP, DANTES ACT, SAT, MELAB, Distance Testing, GED, and a variety of licensing and certification exams.
 Makeup orientation placement exams in math and foreign languages are also handled by this office.
 Consult the Testing Office web site at testingoffice.msu.edu